lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

-F - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.
+CC F - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.

 11. Discuss and record what changes you may want to make in the clinic and what further experiments you want to run.

  [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_decisions.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Decisions.** *Based on what you learned in this experiment, what changes are you ready to make in your practice?*

-D - Next time we will experiment with adjusting our Return Visit Interval.
+CC D - Next time we will experiment with adjusting our Return Visit Interval.

 + Type in the *Our Decision* text box a question that describes what your team wants to learn from changing a specific variable or variables in the model.